Location: Hawaii State Library

 Learning/experiential goals or work outcomes expected

-- Become familiar with the breath and depth of materials found in a government document collection.
+- Become familiar with the breadth and depth of materials found in a government document collection.

 - Learn how to use patent and trademark resources.

 - Assist in making the collection more accessible to other public librarians and the general public.